 In June 2014, we entered into an employment agreement with Mr. Peacock in connection with the commencement of his employment with us.
-The agreement provides that Mr. Peacock is employed at will, and either we or Mr. Peacock may terminate the employment relationship for any reason, at any time.
-Mr. Peacock is required to give us at least 30 days' prior notice if he elects to terminate his employment other than for good reason (as defined in the employment agreement).
-Following the end of each calendar year, Mr. Peacock is eligible to receive an annual bonus for such calendar year in accordance with the terms of our management incentive program, calculated as a percentage of his annual base salary.
-As of the date of this proxy statement, Mr. Peacock's target bonus percentage is 100%.
+The agreement provided that Mr. Peacock was employed at will, and either we or Mr. Peacock may terminate the employment relationship for any reason, at any time; Mr. Peacock resigned from his employment with the Company in November 2016.
+The agreement provided that Mr. Peacock was entitled to a \$400,000 base salary, which salary could be reviewed for possible merit increases but not reduced.
+Mr. Peacock was required to give us at least 30 days' prior notice if he elected to terminate his employment other than for Good Reason (as defined in the employment agreement).
+Following the end of each calendar year, Mr. Peacock was eligible to receive an annual bonus for such calendar year in accordance with the terms of our management incentive program, calculated as a percentage of his annual base salary.
 In March 2015, we entered into an amendment with Mr. Peacock to his employment agreement to provide that, beginning with the 2014 annual bonus and for years thereafter, we, in our sole discretion, may pay such bonus compensation in cash, equity or a combination thereof on such terms as are determined by the compensation committee.
-On March 12, 2016, we entered into an amended and restated employment agreement with Mr. Peacock which provides that, among other things, (i) Mr. Peacock will be required to commit fifty-percent (50%) of his full business time and efforts to the business and affairs of the Corporation, and he will be permitted to spend up to fifty-percent (50%) of his full business time performing services for Arix Bioscience Limited, (ii) a reduction of Mr. Peacock's annual salary to \$200,000, (iii) 100% accelerated vesting of Mr. Peacock's stock option grant made in connection with the employment agreement dated June 20, 2014, in the event of a Change in Control (as defined in the employment letter, dated March 12, 2016) and (iv) such other terms as the Compensation Committee of the Board may deem necessary, desirable or appropriate.
+On March 12, 2016, we entered into an amended and restated employment agreement with Mr. Peacock which provides that, among other things, (i) Mr. Peacock will be required to commit fifty-percent (50%) of his full business time and efforts to the business and affairs of the Corporation, and he will be permitted to spend up to fifty-percent (50%) of his full business time performing services for Arix Bioscience Limited, (ii) a reduction of Mr. Peacock's annual salary to \$200,000, (iii) 100% accelerated vesting of Mr. Peacock's stock option grant made in connection with the employment agreement dated June 20, 2014, in the event of a Change in Control (as defined in the employment letter, dated March 12, 2016) and (iv) such other terms as the Compensation Committe

-If we terminate Mr. Peacock's employment without cause (as defined in the employment agreement) or if Mr. Peacock terminates his employment with us for good reason (as defined in the employment agreement), Mr. Peacock is entitled to receive: (1) a lump sum payment in an amount equal to earned but unpaid base salary through the date of his termination of employment and any unpaid annual bonus that was earned by Mr. Peacock and declared due and owing by us, any accrued but unpaid vacation time, and any incurred but unreimbursed expenses, together with any other benefits to which Mr. Peacock is entitled under our benefit plans and arrangements; and (2) subject to his continued compliance with the restrictive covenants of the agreement and his execution and nonrevocation of a general release of claims against us: (a) a pro-rated portion of his annual bonus target for the year in which his employment terminates, payable in a single lump sum; (b) payments for a period of 18 months following the date of termination in an aggregate amount equal to one and one half times the sum of

-(i) Mr. Peacock's annual base salary and (ii) the greater of his applicable annual bonus target and the actual annual bonus most recently paid to Mr. Peacock, determined on a monthly basis; and (c) continued coverage, under our medical, dental and vision benefit plans at active-employee rates for 18 months following the date of termination.
+If we had terminated Mr. Peacock's employment without Cause (as defined in the employment agreement) or if Mr. Peacock terminated his employment with us for Good Reason (as defined in the employment agreement), Mr. Peacock would be entitled to receive: (1) a lump sum payment in an amount equal to earned but unpaid base salary through the date of his termination of employment and any unpaid annual bonus that was earned by Mr. Peacock and declared due and owing by us, any accrued but unpaid vacation time, and any incurred but unreimbursed expenses, together with any other benefits to which Mr. Peacock is entitled under our benefit plans and arrangements; and (2) subject to his continued compliance with the restrictive covenants of the agreement and his execution and nonrevocation of a general release of claims against us: (a) a pro-rated portion of his annual bonus target for the year in which his employment terminates, payable in a single lump sum; (b) payments for a period of 18 months following the date of termination in an aggregate amount equal to one and one half times the sum of (i) Mr. Peacock's annual base salary and (ii) the greater of his applicable annual bonus target and the actual annual bonus most recently paid to Mr. Peacock, determined on a monthly basis; and (c) continued coverage, under our medical, dental and vision benefit plans at active-employee rates for 18 months following the date of termination.